raphael-group/hierarchical-hotnet/README.md

 1. Choose the restart parameter `beta` for each network by running `src/choose_beta.py` and create a similarity matrix for each network with the chosen `beta` value by running `src/create_similarity_matrix.py`.

 2. Depending on your choice of null graph model, generate either permuted scores for each set of scores and network by running `src/permute_scores.py` or permuted networks for each network by running `src/permute_networks.py`.
-In general, it is faster to generate permuted scores than permuted networks, which also require additional similarity matrices.
+In general, it is faster to generate permuted scores than permuted networks.

 3. Construct hierarchies on the observed network and gene scores as well as the permuted networks and gene scores by running `src/construct_hierarchies.py`.

-4. Find statistically significant heights in the hierarchy by running `src/plot_hierarchy_statistic.py` and a statistically significant, high-effect-size cut of the hierarchy by running `src/cut_hierarchy_file.py`.
+4. Find cuts of the hierarchy by running `src/cut_hierarchy_file.py`.

 5. Perform the consensus summarization procedure on the results by running `src/perform_consensus.py`.

-See `examples/example_commands.sh` or `examples/example_commands_parallel.sh` for a full minimal working example of Hierarchical HotNet that illustrates the use of each of these scripts, including the initial inputs and eventual outputs of the Hierarchical HotNet pipeline.
+See `examples/example_commands.sh` or `examples/example_commands_parallel.sh` for full minimal working examples of Hierarchical HotNet that illustrate the use of each of these scripts, including the inputs and outputs for the Hierarchical HotNet pipeline.

-The `run_hierarchical_hotnet.py` script checks for intermediate results, which it will use if available.
-For example, if the similarity matrices are already available, then the script can skip this step.
+The `hierarchical_hotnet.py` script runs Hierarchical HotNet checks for intermediate results, which it will use if available.  **This script will be added shortly.**  For example, if the similarity matrices are already available, then the script can skip this step of Hierarchical HotNet.

 ### Output
 Hierarchical HotNet finds statistically significant regions of a hierarchical clustering of genes.
 It also produces a statistically significant, high-effect clustering of the genes.
 Hierarchical HotNet provides a consensus procedure that summarizes the results from each network and set of scores.